CST BLOG

-The official blog of Cell Signaling Technology (CST), where we discuss what to expect from your time at the bench, share tips, tricks, and information.
+The official blog of Cell Signaling Technology, where we discuss what to expect from your time at the bench, share tips, tricks, and information.

 All Posts

 Alterations in the cellular metabolism of malignant cells have long been a central focus of cancer research.
-Tumor cells have adapted a multitude of novel mechanisms for the acquisition of nutrients and the reprogramming of metabolic pathways to meet their increased bioenergetics demands.
-CST provides helpful tools to detect and measure key metabolic changes in cancer cell biology.
+Tumor cells have adapted a multitude of novel mechanisms for the acquisition of nutrients and the reprogramming of metabolic pathways to meet their increased bioenergetic demands.

-The Warburg Effect, Glycolysis and Cancer
+The Warburg Effect, Glycolysis, and Cancer

 The Warburg effect is a metabolic adaptation thought to promote the uncontrolled proliferation and enhanced survival of many types of cancer cells.